piratefsh/piratefsh.github.io/_posts/2017-11-29-rc-computer-art-pop-up---day-3.markdown

 _Image from Computer Arts and Graphics magazine from 1978_

 I'm trying to recreate it with p5.js.
 I got the inner skewed quadrangles to work, but th jitter effect still isn't aligned.
-I don't like leaving things half-finished but my brain is kind of tired so it's time to take a break.
+I don't like leaving things half-finished but I'm also learning to be okay with sharing unfinished things because sometimes the process is interesting to watch.

 To be continued tomorrow!

 ![SNEZNT trials](/assets/images/genart/03-sneznt/trial1.png)